 Facebook Dating officially launched in 2018 as a feature within the main Facebook app.
 The 2018 rollout was limited to Argentina, Canada, Colombia, Mexico and Thailand.

-So far, Facebook Dating 2019 updates include: Brazil, Bolivia, Chile, Ecuador, Peru, Paraguay, Uruguay, Guyana, Suriname, Malaysia, Laos, Singapore, Vietnam and the Philippines.
-And, of course, the highly anticipated Facebook Dating United States roll out in September.
+2019 releases include: Brazil, Bolivia, Chile, Ecuador, Peru, Paraguay, Uruguay, Guyana, Suriname, Malaysia, Laos, Singapore, Vietnam, the Philippines and the United States.
+Up next in 2020: portions of Europe and Australia.

 The Facebook Dating app is scheduled to be released in Australia by the end of 2019, and in Europe by early 2020.